sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-29-you-dont-have-to-eliminate-carbs.markdown

 Foods with high GI spike your insulin levels, and foods with low GI allow for a more steady insulin response.

-The higher your insulin levels, the more your body stores the sugars as fat.
-The lower your insulin levels, the more your body absorbs it as energy for your liver and muscles.
+The higher your insulin levels, the more likely your body stores what you eat as fat.
+The lower your insulin levels, the less likely your body stores what you eat as fat.

 So, the main idea is this: